 2. Chores are a Bore

-Practicing Tai Chi, Qigong, Kung Fu, and Meditation should not be a chore.
+Practicing tai chi, qigong, and meditation should not be a chore.
 It should be a daily joy.
-When I practice, I enjoy myself every time.
+Today, whenever I practice, I enjoy myself.
 I never push, and it never feels like a chore.

 In my Karate days, I thought that practicing was supposed to feel like work.
 It never occurred to me that I was supposed to enjoy myself!
 I thought I was supposed endure.
 And that’s exactly what I did.